Whole grain bread in oven

 40 hours

-This course focuses on the ingredients, equipment and theory behind professional bread baking.
-Students will master dough preparation, presentation, baker’s math and have a complete understanding of straight doughs and pre-ferments.
-Students will also be introduced to the business applications of bread baking, including costing and profit margins.
+This topic focuses on the ingredients, equipment and theory behind professional bread baking.
+The student will be taught the steps of dough preparation, baker’s math and the difference between straight-doughs and pre-ferments.
+The student will be introduced to the business applications of bread baking, including costing and profit margins.

-• Introduction to mixing, fermenting, shaping, proofing, baking and cooling
+• Mixing, fermenting, shaping, proofing, baking and cooling

 • Making bread by hand vs. machine